bbtsws/ts/README.md

 2. Write type definitions via interfaces.
 3. Push the limits of TypeScript by defining types with a recursive definition.

-The first two sections build up to the activities in section three.
+The first two sections build up to the activities in section three, and can be skipped by experienced users of TypeScript.

 ## Sections
 ### 1. [Basics](section-1-primitives)
-Get started with TypeScript types starting with the basics.
-We'll introduce you to TypeScript Playground.
+Get started with the basics of TypeScript Types.

 ### 2. [Type declarations](section-2-declarations)
 Start defining and using your own Types.